 These fasteners have shear ratings much higher than other choices — in some cases, up to 7,000 pounds.
 The anchors are installed in predrilled holes in the concrete that match the size of the lag screw being used.
 The anchor packaging identifies the correct screw size.

 Because these anchors have relatively large diameters, a standard VSR drill with a concrete bit doesn’t match the job.
 A ½-inch hammer drill is a much better choice.
 These tools outperform regular drills because they have a hammering feature that makes the bit reciprocate in and out while it turns.
-This hammering action helps break up the concrete in the bit’s path, which makes it easier to drill away the extra concrete.
+This hammering action helps break up the concrete in the bit’s path, which makes it easier to drill away the extra concrete when attaching wood to concrete.

 Boring Holes in Concrete